lwanger/cooked_input/docs/tutorial.rst

     This tutorial is out of date.
 The introduction is still valid, but the rest needs to be re-written for v0.3+.
 The new tutorial discusses: The GetInput class, table, commands.

+    New Tutorial outline:

+    introduction - motivation
+    the get_input convenience function - What is CCV paradigm cleaners, convertors and validators
+    process_value and validate convenience functions (run CCV and run V in a value respectively) more options (for get_input and other covnenience classes) - prompt, required, default, default_str, hidden, retries example - getting a password
+    custom cleaners, convertors, and validators -- SimpleValidator for easy.
+Other examples (JSON Convertor)?
+    GetInput - under the covers - use when doing the same input call repeatedly. get_list convenience function
+    menus and tables
+    show_table and get_table_input
+    commands
+    exceptions -- cancel, nop, use_value, page scrolling, refresh get_unicode example

 Introduction:
 =============